 3. Cover Up the Garden Beds

-Although many of us end up adding it in the spring, you really want to add compost in late autumn in order to allow the soil to soak up those nutrients over the winter.
+Although many of us end up adding it in the spring, you really want to add compost in late autumn in order to let the soil soak up those nutrients over the winter.
 Add a couple inches of compost or manure on top of your beds any time before the ground freezes.
-Then add a light layer of straw or mulch to prevent soil eroision, nutrient leaching, and weed development.
+Then, add a light layer of straw or mulch to prevent soil erosion, nutrient leaching, and weed development.
 Read our article on preparing soil for planting to find out what constitutes healthy soil.

 Another option is to sow cover crops, such as winter rye, to improve your soil.
-See our article on Cover Crops to improve the health of your soil.
+See our article on Cover Crops to learn more about improving the health of your soil.

 For vegetable gardens, another option is to simply cover your garden beds with black plastic or a layer of cardboard or even an old carpet, leaving it in place through the winter season and up until you’re ready to plant in spring.
 This will kill existing weeds and subdue sprouting seeds.

 Berries tend to be hardy, but may require some fall pruning and care:

 - In early to mid-fall:

 - Prune summer-bearing raspberries, leaving six of the strongest brown canes for every 1 foot of your patch.